Samaritans provide foster care in Newcastle, Mudgee, Taree and NSW

-Samaritans provide foster care and out of home care in Newcastle and surrounds.
+Samaritans provide foster care in Newcastle, Mudgee, Taree and NSW.
 Foster carers provide a safe and nurturing environment for children and young people who are not able to live with their family.

 Some children and young people are in need of care for a few days, others for months and others stay in care with their foster family until they turn 18.